| java.lang.Object | ||

 android.noiseReduction.availableNoiseReductionModes

-Optional - This value may be null
+Optional - This value may be null on some devices.

 Full capability -

-Present on all camera devices that report being HARDWARE_LEVEL_FULL
+Present on all camera devices that report being HARDWARE_LEVEL_FULL devices in the

-android.info.supportedHardwareLevel
+android.info.supportedHardwareLevel key

 Specifies the number of pipeline stages the frame went through from when it was exposed to when the final completed result was available to the framework.